xapple/crest4/README.md

     crest4 -f sequences.fasta -o ~/data/results/crest_test/

-To parallelize the sequence similarity search with 32 processes use this option:
+To parallelize the sequence similarity search with 32 threads use this option:

-    crest4 -f sequences.fasta --num_threads 32
+    crest4 -f sequences.fasta -t 32

 Silvamod is the default reference database.
-To use another database, e.g. Greengenes, the `database` option must be specified followed by the database name:
+To use another database, e.g. Greengenes, the `d` option must be specified followed by the database name:

-    crest4 -f sequences.fasta --search_db greengenes
+    crest4 -f sequences.fasta -d greengenes

 ### All options